planetlambert/turing/GUIDE.md

 # Guide

-This guide and codebase can be thought of as a companion resource for those reading [On Computable Numbers, with an Application to the Entscheidungsproblem](https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf) by Alan Turing.
+This guide and codebase is a companion resource for those reading [On Computable Numbers, with an Application to the Entscheidungsproblem](https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf) by Alan Turing.

-I can't recommend [The Annotated Turing](https://www.amazon.com/Annotated-Turing-Through-Historic-Computability/dp/0470229055) enough, this project would not have been possible without it.
+I can't recommend Charles Petzold's [The Annotated Turing](https://www.amazon.com/Annotated-Turing-Through-Historic-Computability/dp/0470229055) enough, this project would not have been possible without it.

 The guide annotates the paper section-by-section.
 I only quote directly from the paper when there is something to call out explicitly.
 When possible I bias towards a fully working implementation in code that the reader can use themselves.